 Question: I’m looking at updating our organization’s flags.
 Our new Honor Guard would like to purchase an American flag a state flag, poles for each and bases.
 What do you recommend?

 For a non-military color team, you could use just about any combination of flagstaffs, ornaments and colors.
-However, non-military honor guard units are still military-type units and must follow soeither the Army’s drill and ceremonies manual, Training Circular (TC) 3-21.5 or Marine Corps Order P5060.2.
-Both available in the Resources section of this website.
+However, non-military honor guard units are still military-type units and must follow either the Army’s drill and ceremonies manual, Training Circular (TC) 3-21.5, Marine Corps Order 5060.2, (Both available in the Resources section of this website) or The Honor Guard Manual.
 As far as colors go, nothing has changes from manual to manual.
 However, I encourage first responder honor guard units to follow the United States Certified Ceremonial Guardsman guidance set forth in my book, The Honor Guard Manual, the only complete guide for honor guards available.

 So, here is what I recommend: